-- 3. All animals shall be officially identified.
-The animal(s) official identification shall be recorded on the CVI. - 4.
-If animals are from tuberculosis accredited, brucellosis certified, pseudorabies qualified, or brucellosis validated herds, the identifying herd number(s) along with the date of the last herd test(s) shall appear on the CVI. - 5.
+- 4. If animals are from tuberculosis accredited, brucellosis certified, pseudorabies qualified, or brucellosis validated herds, the identifying herd number(s) along with the date of the last herd test(s) shall appear on the CVI. - 5.
 CVI for out-of-state livestock shall be void thirty (30) days after issuance. - 6.
 CVI for Illinois-origin livestock shall be void ninety (90) days after issuance. - 7.
 All livestock shall be subject to examination upon entry to any Illinois fair or exhibition.
 Any animal showing evidence of infectious, contagious or communicable diseases shall be immediately withdrawn and held in quarantine at the owner's risk and expense until properly treated and recovered, or until the animal is released to return to the owner's premise.